- When weighing children use class III electronic scales.

 - When measuring height of a child shoes should be removed and a rigid rule with T piece or stadiometer should be used (applicable from 2 years of age).

 - Record measurements and date in ink.

 - Age errors are the most common source of plotting errors.

 - Centile describes the percentage expected to be below that line.

 - A child is on a centile if within 1/4 space of the line or between the two centiles if not.

 - A centile space is the distance between two centile lines.

-- How to weigh
+How to weigh children:

-The educational and training material on this page can be freely downloaded and used without charge as long as their source is acknowledged in any publication or products using them and they are not used for the purposes of advertising or promoting other products.
+These materials can be freely downloaded and used without charge as long as their source is acknowledged in any publication or products using them and they are not used for the purposes of advertising or promoting other products.
 Users may not themselves claim any IP rights over them or seek to restrict use of them by others.
 The materials are copyright © 2009 Royal College of Paediatrics and Child Health, which should be reproduced on any copies you make or distribute.